 In 2009, Brazile was listed as a member of the advisory committee of Wellstone Action, a Minnesota-based activist training organization built on the political legacy of that state’s late Sen. Paul Wellstone—a close ally of the DSA.
 Other operatives serving on the Wellstone board at the time included well-known DSA members Frances Fox Piven and Julian Bond, plus Communist Party USA affiliate and Minnesota Secretary of State Mark Ritchie.

-Circa 2012, Brazile served on the board of the National Democratic Institute, a U.S. affiliate of the Socialist International—which in turn was affiliated at the time to the Nicaraguan Sandinistas, the South African Communist Party-controlled African National Congress, and most of the “former” communist parties of Eastern Europe.
+Circa-2012, Brazile served on the board of the National Democratic Institute, a U.S. affiliate of the Socialist International—which, in turn, was affiliated at the time to the Nicaraguan Sandinistas, the South African Communist Party-controlled African National Congress, and most of the “former” communist parties of Eastern Europe.

-The delegates attended meetings with Cuban academics, policymakers, journalists, NGO representatives, and politicians, including Cuban Foreign Minister Bruno Rodriguez and Cuba’s Permanent Representative to the United Nations, Ricardo Alarcon.
+The delegates attended meetings with Cuban academics, policymakers, journalists, NGO representatives, and politicians, including Cuban Foreign Minister Bruno Rodriguez and Cuba’s permanent representative to the United Nations, Ricardo Alarcon.

-Center for Democracy in the Americas is also affiliated with the IPS and included on its advisory board at the time Julia Sweig, one of the most prominent pro-Castro activists in the country.
+Center for Democracy in the Americas also is affiliated with the IPS and included on its advisory board at the time Julia Sweig, one of the most prominent pro-Castro activists in the country.